Kris Jenner, 63 Caught Having Her Butt Squeezed By 38-Year-Old Boyfriend Corey Gamble In Paparazzi Yacht Pics

 Kris Jenner has zero problems with dating a much younger man.
 The 63-year-0ld is in a long-term relationship with 38-year-old Corey Gamble, with most fans on-board with the whole thing.
-The Keeping Up With The Kardashians star seems happier than ever with Gamble, with recent paparazzi photos appearing to prove that the youthful feel to this relationship is alive and well.
+The Keeping Up With The Kardashians star seems happier than ever with Gamble.
+In fact, recent paparazzi photos seem to prove the youthful feel of this relationship is alive and well.

 Photos published by The Daily Mail today showed the “momager” and her man aboard a yacht in glitzy Monaco.
-The newspaper managed to get Kris’ age wrong by three years, but its photos didn’t fail on delivering a reminder of how happy Kris.
-It looks like The Daily Mail‘s snaps have been trumped by photos from Splash News, though.
-The media outlet updated its Instagram today with a set of images from the same outing – a swipe to the fourth photo showed Jenner in a fun, but slightly compromising moment.
+The newspaper managed to get Kris’ age wrong by three years, but its photos didn’t fail to deliver a reminder regarding her happiness.

+The Daily Mail‘s snaps may have been trumped by photos from Splash News, though.
+The media outlet updated its Instagram today with a set of images from the same outing, with the fourth photo showed Jenner taking part in a fun yet slightly compromising moment.

-The image showed Kris standing aboard the vessel in the stylish newspaper-print shirt and shorts she’d opted for.
-Corey was standing behind his girlfriend with what appeared to be a moment he couldn’t resist: Corey had both hands placed on Kris’ rear in what was clearly a bit of a squeeze.
-The photo seemed to be a light-hearted one, but it’s definitely been noticed.
+In the image, Kris stood aboard the vessel wearing a stylish newspaper-print shirt and shorts.
+Corey appeared from behind his girlfriend with what appeared to be an opportunity he couldn’t resist.
+He placed both hands on Kris’s rear in what was clearly a bit of a squeeze.
+The photo seemed to be light-hearted but definitely noticed.

 View this post on Instagram